intel/neural-compressor/engine/docs/engine_inferencer.md

 ```

-The output tensor is defined in an operator named Output, which only have inputs.
-Refer to `examples/execute_bert/conf_bert_mlperf_all_int8.yaml` and see:
+The output tensor is defined in an operator named Output, which only have inputs as follows:

 ```
   output_data: